You now have more good choices for color in your kitchen.

 What a stunning range.

-If you are looking for a French country look, then Lacanche is a consideration.
+If you are looking for a French country look, then Lacanche is a great consideration.

-Lacanche also offers the option to have ovens, broilers, and warming drawers.
+Lacanche also offers options for ovens, broilers, and warming drawers.

-We compared La Cornue, CornuFé, and Lacanche in our recent article.
+Our recent article compared La Cornue and Lacanche.
 Read it before you buy a French range.

 Now that you've learned about the best appliance brands with custom colors let's go over how to successfully add color to your kitchen.